-Students already matriculated in the College of Undergraduate Studies must receive prior administrative approval to take courses off-campus; permission is obtained from the Office of Academic Advisement for summer courses and requires prior consultation with the academic advisor.
+Students already matriculated in the College of Undergraduate Studies must receive prior administrative approval to take courses off-campus; permission is obtained from the Center for Undergraduate Advising for summer courses and requires prior consultation with the academic advisor.
 In rare, extenuating circumstances, the dean of the College of Undergraduate Studies may permit enrollment in courses at an accredited institution for fall and spring courses.
 Permission must be granted prior to enrollment.
-Grades for off-campus these courses will be transcripted and included in the cumulative GPA.
+Grades for off-campus these courses will be transcribed and included in the cumulative GPA.
 Summer courses taken at Immaculata require consultation with the academic advisor.